Nakhon Si Thammarat province: Early settlement

+Nakhon Si Thammarat Kingdom

 The Chronicles of Nakhon Si Thammarat, composed in the seventeenth century, attributed the foundation of current city of Nakhon Si Thammarat to King Sri Thammasok in the thirteenth century.
 An inscription found at Chaiya stated that King Sri Thammasok ruled Tambralinga in 1231.
 King Sri Thammasok constructed Wat Phra Mahathat and introduced Singhalese Theravada Buddhism.
+The city's chronicle assigns the care of the relic stupa to four monastic orders, Ka Kaeo, Ka Chat, Ka Doem and Ka Ram, each keeping one side.
 The Nakhon Si Thammarat Kingdom held authorities over "twelve cities" that extended from Chumphon to the north and Pahang to the south.
 The Ramkamhaeng Stele of Sukhothai first mentioned "Nakhon Si Thammarat" in 1292, which means "The City of King Sri Thammasok" or "The City of the Virtuous king".

+The same chronicle tells of a border war with King Uthong at Bang Saphan, settled by agreement, after which Sri Thammasok placed his kin and his realm under Uthong's care.
 The Nakhon Si Thammarat kingdom ended and the city perished in the fourteenth century.
 The ruler of Phetchaburi known as Phra Phanom Thale sent his son Phra Phanom Wang to re-establish the city and rule.
 Nakhon Si Thammarat then came under the influence of Central Siamese Kingdom of Ayutthaya under the mandala system.

-Ayutthaya Period
+Ayutthaya period

 Nakhon Si Thammarat was further incorporated into Ayutthaya, who appointed governors to the city, through centralization under King Trailokanat in the fifteenth century.
 Nakhon Si Thammarat served as the main seat of Siamese authority over Southern Thailand and the Malay Peninsula, becoming Muang Ek or first-level city.
 Yamada Nagamasa, the Japanese adventurer, was appointed as the governor of Nakhon Si Thammarat in 1629.

 After the Siamese revolution of 1688, the governor of Nakhon Si Thammarat rebelled against the new King Phetracha.
 King Phetracha sent troops to put down rebels in Nakhon Si Thammarat in 1692.

-Thonburi Period
+Thonburi period

 After the Fall of Ayutthaya in 1767, Phra Palat Nu the vice-governor of Nakhon Si Thammarat established himself as the local warlord and ruler over Southern Thailand.
 King Taksin of Thonburi marched south to subjugate Phra Palat Nu or Chao Phraya Nakhon Nu in 1769.
 Chao Phraya Nakhon Nu was taken to Thonburi but King Taksin re-installed Nakhon Nu as a tributary ruler of Nakhon Si Thammarat in 1776.

-Rattanakosin Period
+Rattanakosin period

 After Chaophraya Nakhon (Noi), his son and grandson became respective governors of Nakhon Si Thammarat.
 During the reforms of King Chulalongkorn, the traditional governorship of Nakhon Si Thammarat was abolished and the city was incorporated into the Monthon Nakhon Si Thammarat in 1896.

 When the monthon system was abolished in 1932, Nakhon Si Thammarat then became a province until the present.